jjmontesl/ddd/doc/osm.md

 - Ways and intersections processing (both in 1D and 2D)
 - Areas processing: containment and layering
 - Buildings and bulding parts relationships
-- (Heuristic) association and alignment of features (features/ways/areas/buildings to to ways/areas/buildings...)
+- Association and alignment of features to ways/areas/buildings...
-- Coastlines and riverbanks
+- Coastlines and rivers
 - Elevation model (2D contours, 3D elevation, stairs, filtering...)
-- 3D bridges, tunnels and (TODO) stairs
+- 3D bridges, tunnels and stairs (WIP, very buggy)
-- 3D buildings and roofs
+- 3D buildings and roofs (WIP)
-- Traffic signs and traffic lights
+- Traffic signs, road marks and traffic lights
-- (TODO) Road lines and OSM traffic lanes tag support
-- (TODO) Road signs (crossings, marks)

 - Full metadata traceability across 2D and 3D features (both OSM and internal's)
 - 2D and 3D outputs (SVG, PNG and GLTF)